In Toronto opera lovers are spoiled for choice. Find out who produces what where. Canadian Opera Company, Opera Atelier and more. Tickets from $20.

 The Four Seasons Centre for the Performing Arts, 145 Queen St. West

 See the top Canadian and international stars of opera.
 Canada’s premier opera company performs in the first Canadian building designed specifically for opera and ballet.
 Mounts about eight productions a year and the occasional special concert by someone like Ben Heppner.
 The least expensive seats are over $60.
 If you’re looking for the those, you need to buy them as soon as they go on sale, though, because they sell out quickly (I’ve learned this the hard way).
-If you’re very, very lucky, you might score some “rush tickets” for $20 on the day of a performance (if someone returns their tickets at last minute).
+If you’re very, very lucky, you might score some “rush tickets”.
 Note: they also have free lunch-hour concerts in their ampitheatre several times a month.
 Go early!

 Elgin Theatre, 189 Yonge St.